Depression- Everything You Need to Know

 If you recognize any of the above behaviors in yourself or someone you love, seek the help and advice of a doctor.
 He or she will prescribe the best treatment options for your situation.
 Don’t be afraid to admit that you need help to deal with your feelings.
 Depression is a serious disorder that can lead to physical ailments, even death, so it is important to recognize the signs when you see them.

 There is no one cause of depression.
 This illness tends to run in families.
 Researchers have theorized that it is a combination of a certain vulnerability due to hereditary factors and environmental factors (physical illness or stress).
 The combination of the two is thought to trigger an imbalance in the brain’s chemistry, which leads to symptoms such as feelings of hopelessness.

-It is not clear whether the illness itself is caused by or merely a symptom resulting from certain neurotransmitters being out of balance.
-The three neurotransmitters involved are as follows: dopamine, serotonin, and norepinephrine.
+It is not clear whether the illness itself is caused by or merely a symptom resulting from certain neurotransmitters out of balance.
+The three neurotransmitters involved are: dopamine, serotonin, and norepinephrine.
 There are several factors that can contribute to a person feeling this way:

 Women experience the disorder at a far higher rate than men.
 Researchers have put forward the theory that hormones are a factor.

 Research has led to the discovery of several genes that may lead to an individual being diagnosed with bipolar disorder (manic depression).
 Scientists are now trying working to determine what genes are linked to depression.
 It has been difficult to determine what genes are responsible because people with no family history of the disorder have become depressed, while not everyone with a family history of depression will, in fact, develop the disorder.

 People living with a chronic illness are at increased risk of becoming depressed.
 It can also be caused by having an underactive thyroid.
 In some people, stressful life events, such as a severe loss (death of a loved one, becoming unemployed) have been known to trigger an episode.